Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Introduction

+We now outline the contents of the paper.
+In Section~\ref{sec: identification}, we present the fundamental assumptions and introduce a novel concept termed regular weighting function, whose existence critically depends on the strength of the association between IV and treatment.
+Motivated by solving nonparametric IV problems, we further introduce a novel condition, termed additive IV, which provides a sufficient condition for the existence of nonparametric IV solutions.
+The additive IV condition can be viewed as a natural generalization of the no-interaction assumption.
+Moreover, we extend the assumption of the no unmeasured common effect modifier to the general IV setting, which also provides a sufficient condition for the existence of nonparametric IV solutions.

-In Section~\ref{sec: semiparametric theory}, we use semiparametric theory \citep{vandervaart1998asymptotic,vanderLaan2003,tsiatis2006semiparametric} to derive efficient influence functions (EIFs) for target estimands defined by different weighting functions.
-For ATE identification, we show that under homoskedastic latent confounding, the optimal weighting function achieves the efficiency bound.
-Using the debiased machine learning (DML) framework with cross-fitting \citep{kennedy2016semiparametric,Chernozhukov2018}, we construct two estimators for the ATE.
-The first estimator uses a fixed weighting function, and the second estimator leverages an adaptive procedure that selects the optimal weighting function.
-Both estimators are consistent and asymptotically normal.
+In Section~\ref{sec: semiparametric theory}, we employ semiparametric theory \citep{vanderLaan2003, tsiatis2006semiparametric} to derive the efficient influence functions (EIFs) for target causal estimands defined by various regular weighting functions.
+For identifying the ATE, we characterize the optimal weighting function, which yields an estimator achieving the semiparametric efficiency bound under the setting of homoskedastic latent confounding.
+Building upon the debiased machine learning framework \citep{schick1986asymptotically, Chernozhukov2018}, we propose two novel estimators for the ATE.
+The first estimator uses a prespecified weighting function, while the second estimator does not require a prespecified weighting function and selects the optimal weighting function adaptively.

-In Section~\ref{sec: longitudinal scenario}, we extend the identification strategy from point-exposure settings to longitudinal data.
-Other extensions to dynamic treatment regimes and multiplicative instrumental variables are given in the appendix.
-In Section~\ref{sec: simulation}, we conduct simulation studies to assess the validity of the proposed estimators under both point-exposure and longitudinal settings.
-We analyze Job Training Partnership Act program data in Section~\ref{sec: empirical illustration}.
-We conclude our paper with a discussion in Section~\ref{sec:discussion}.
+In Section~\ref{sec: longitudinal scenario}, we extend the identification strategy from the point-exposure setting to longitudinal data.
+We develop a cross-fitting procedure for estimation and establish that the proposed estimator is asymptotically normal, and its variance estimator is consistent.
+Further extensions to dynamic treatment regimes and multiplicative IVs are provided in the Supplementary Material, demonstrating the versatility of our framework for identification and estimation.

+Our contributions are fourfold.
+First, we introduce a novel concept termed regular weighting function, which provides a new perspective on the IV relevance condition.
+Second, we propose a novel identification strategy in the general IV setting by solving a special class of nonparametric IV problems, and we establish sufficient conditions for the existence of such solutions.
+Third, we derive EIFs and construct two consistent, asymptotically normal estimators via debiased machine learning.
+We note that the second estimator is non-standard, which does not require a prespecified weighting function and selects the optimal weighting function adaptively.
+Fourth, we extend our identification framework to accommodate more complex settings, including longitudinal data structures, dynamic treatment regimes, and multiplicative IV models.
+Simulation and empirical studies are conducted to demonstrate the validity and applicability of the proposed methods.